Description

 With the nickel plating this sword is likely from the later part of Queen Victoria’s reign.

-English Silver Hilt Smallsword, Mid 18th C
+European Silver Hilted Smallsword, Third Quarter 18th C